 A study of the history of music in which basic stylistic differences and periods are emphasized.
 Attention is given to musical scores and analysis.
 In the first semester, the music of the Middle Ages, Renaissance, and Baroque periods is covered.
+The second semester is a continuation of the study of the styles, culture, and history of music from the Classical period to the 21st century.
 This course includes a significant writing component.
 Recommended prerequisites: MUS 211 and 212 Music Literature I and II.